Eleanor McEvoy: 1992–2000

 McEvoy released her third album, Snapshots, in 1999.
 Her primary goal was to make Snapshots her most song-oriented album to date.
-Toward that goal, McEvoy teamed up with producer Rupert Hine (who worked with Stevie Nicks, Tina Turner, Suzanne Vega, and Duncan Sheik) and recorded the album at Rupert's "Chateau de la Tour de Moulin" and then in Metropolis Studios in London.
+Toward that goal, McEvoy teamed up with producer Rupert Hine and recorded the album at Rupert's "Chateau de la Tour de Moulin" and then in Metropolis Studios in London.
 The extensive use of drum loops was a complete change in style from her previous work.

-The album was greeted by rave reviews on both sides of the Atlantic. "... her sophisticated voice and compassionate seasoned lyrics ... make Eleanor McEvoy's album a gem...." declared The Boston Globe, while The Sunday Times described it as "her strongest album to date, with well appointed social comment topics...McEvoy's take on matters emotional also hits pay dirt with the likes of the excellent 'Did You Tell Him?'"
+The album was greeted by rave reviews on both sides of the Atlantic. "... her sophisticated voice and compassionate seasoned lyrics ... make Eleanor McEvoy's album a gem...." declared The Boston Globe, while The Sunday Times described it as "her strongest album to date, with well-appointed social comment topics...McEvoy's take on matters emotional also hits pay dirt with the likes of the excellent 'Did You Tell Him?'"
 However, Columbia Records had been unprepared for the complete stylistic change and relations between the company and McEvoy became strained.
 Despite this, a sell-out, 24-date tour of the United States accompanied the release of Snapshots in the summer of 1999, followed by the "Snapshots Unplugged" tour March–April 2000, which culminated in a performance in Boulder, Colorado accompanied by the E Town Band where she duetted with Richard Thompson.

 Columbia Records had bought her first album Eleanor McEvoy from Geffen Records, but had not released it by 2000.
 Neither What's Following Me? nor Snapshots had enjoyed major chart success, and McEvoy's public perception, particularly in Ireland, was caught in a limbo state between rock and folk, with "A Woman's Heart" and its many incarnations still lurking in the back of the minds of the record-buying public.

 Increasingly, McEvoy started to work on outside projects.
 The Bert Jansch tribute album People on the Highway – A Bert Jansch Encomium (2000) saw a newly recorded version of Jansch's song about Sandy Denny, "Where Did My Life Go?", recorded by McEvoy especially for the album.
 Participating artists included Al Stewart, Roy Harper, Bernard Butler, Donovan, and Ralph McTell.